-Now, the Titanomachy is alternatively known as the Titan War: a bloody 10 year period marked by a series of battles between the younger Olympian gods and their predecessors, the older Titans.
-The events came after Cronus usurped his tyrannical father, Uranus, and…became a tyrant himself.
+Now, the Titanomachy is alternatively known as the Titan War: a bloody 10-year period marked by a series of battles between the younger Olympian gods and their predecessors, the older Titans.
+The events came after Cronus usurped the throne of his tyrannical father, Uranus, and became a tyrant himself.

-Convinced by paranoid delusion that he would likewise be overthrown, he ate his five children, Hades, Poseidon, Greek god of the sea, Hestia, Hera, and Demeter as they were born.
-He would have also consumed the youngest, Zeus, if not for Rhea giving Cronus a rock in swaddling clothes to crunch on instead, and hiding the infant Zeus away in a Cretan cave.
+Convinced by the paranoid delusion that he would likewise be overthrown, he ate his five children, Hades, Poseidon, the Greek god of the sea, Hestia, Hera, and Demeter as they were born.
+He would have also consumed the youngest, Zeus, if not for Rhea giving Cronus a rock in swaddling clothes to crunch on instead and hiding the infant Zeus away in a Cretan cave.

 In Crete, the divine child would be primarily raised by a nymph named Amalthea, and the ash tree nymphs, the Meliae.
 Zeus grew into a young god in no time and masqueraded as a cupbearer for Cronus.